 Lord Nicholas Biddulph, Makerstoun

 Jane Roberts, Smailholm

 The Community Council leaflet was delivered to all households in the area in early 2017.
 This is also available through the link below, but we hope to update is soon.

 Accidents on the double bend at the west end of Smailholm

 The community council want to keep a record of all the accidents that happen at the double bend at the west end of Smailholm, so that we can convince the council that we need some kind of better warning.
 Many of the accidents don't get reported if there are no serious injuries and the police aren't called, so the figures the council have are much lower than the reality.
-So if you see any, can you let either Jane, Veronica, or Ian Malcolm know.
+So if you see any, can you let either Jane Roberts, Veronica Ross, or Ian Malcolm know.

 or telephone 01573 460254